Estimating population average treatment effects from experiments with noncompliance: Estimator

+Note that Assumptions \eqref{si_treat} and \eqref{si_ctrl} imply strong ignorability of sample assignment for treated and control noncompliers since Assumption \eqref{compl} states that compliance is also independent of sample and treatment assignment, conditional on $W_i$.
+However, we are interested only on modeling the response surfaces for compliers.

-Restrictive exclusion criteria in RCTs can result in a sample covariate distribution that differs substantially from the population covariate distribution, thereby reducing the external validity of RCTs \citep{rothwell2005external}.
-High rates of exclusion also poses a threat to strong ignorability assumptions if exclusion increases the likelihood that there are unobserved differences between the RCT and target population that are correlated with potential outcomes.
-For example, the RCT described in Section \ref{application} required enrolled participants to recertify their eligibility status every six months during the study period.
+Restrictive exclusion criteria in RCTs can result in a sample covariate distribution that differs substantially from the population covariate distribution, thereby reducing the external validity of RCTs \cite{rothwell2005external}.
+High rates of exclusion pose a threat to Assumptions \eqref{si_treat} and \eqref{si_ctrl} if exclusion increases the likelihood that there are unobserved differences between the RCT and target population that are correlated with potential outcomes.
+For example, the RCT in our application required enrolled participants to recertify their eligibility status every six months during the study period.
 The exclusion of participants who failed to recertify because their household income exceeded a given cutoff threatens strong ignorability if the factors that contributed to the failure to recertify are correlated with unobservables that are also correlated with potential outcomes.
-The placebo tests described in Section \ref{placebo-tests} are designed to detect bias arising from violations of the strong ignorability assumptions.\footnote{Note that Assumptions \eqref{si_treat} and \eqref{si_ctrl} also imply strong ignorability of sample assignment for treated and control noncompliers since Assumption \eqref{compl} states that compliance is also independent of sample and treatment assignment, conditional on $W_i$.
-However, we are interested only on modeling the response surfaces for compliers.}
+While we cannot directly test the strong ignorability assumptions, bias arising from violations of these assumptions would cause the placebo tests described in Section~\ref{placebo-tests} to fail.

+We include an additional assumption to identify the average causal effect for compliers, as in Angrist et al. \cite{Angrist1996}.